PacRT/WebSite/README.md

 **$ . /etc/bash_completion**

-# 3. Get website files from https://github.com/PacRT/WebSite
+# 3. Run hugo and launch website
-You have to be in the directory to run hugo command.
+Get website files from https://github.com/PacRT/WebSite You have to be in the directory to run hugo command.
 ## Run hugo and launch the webiste locally
 The following command will create direcrtory called **public** and install all the files required for the site from the source.
 You can test running locally.